GSA/govt-urls/README.md

 * Local chambers of commerce or visitor bureaus
 * Nonprofit municipal leagues or councils of government officials
 * Nonprofit historical societies

+# How is this list organized?

+We've posted the URLs in two files:

+* government-urls-alphabetic-list.txt&mdash;an A-Z list of URLs with accompanying notes collected over time.
+* government-urls-hierarchical-list.txt&mdash;a flat, hierarchical list of URLs segmented by term and category.

+Cross reference symbols that you'll find in the hierarchical list include:

+* BT (broader term)&mdash;indicates the category for each URL, such as federal (usagovFED) or state, commonwealth, or territory (usagov__, 2-letter [postal abbreviation](https://www.usps.com/send/official-abbreviations.htm)).
+* NT (narrower term)&mdash;the opposite of BT.
+* UF (used for)&mdash;indicates the nonpreferred URL.
+Nonpreferred URLs no longer resolve or redirect to another URL.
+UF is the reciprocal of USE and means "don't use" the term following it.
+* USE&mdash;indicates the preferred, resolving URL.
+"Use" the term following it.
+* RTET (related equivalent term)&mdash;indciates two URLs that both resolve to the same website.
+Neither is preferred.
+* RT (related term)&indicates an association between two related terms when it seems helpful.

 # Hat Tip